mudita/MuditaOS/doc/os_api/endpoints/pure/device_info_endpoint.md

  - *updateFilePath* - location of the update package
  - *backupFilePath* - location of the backup package
  - *syncFilePath* - location of the sync package
+ - *mtpPath* - path to the catalog available via MTP

 ```
 struct Network